splunk/splunk-aws-project-trumpet/README.md

 <img src="README-static-assets/trumpet_logo.png" width="450">

 Trumpet is a tool that leverages AWS CloudFormation to set up all the AWS infrastructure needed to push AWS CloudTrail, AWS Config, and AWS GuardDuty data to Splunk using HTTP Event Collector (HEC).
-Once the template has been deployed, the user only needs the Splunk Add-on for AWS, Splunk Add-on for Amazon Kinesis Firehose and Splunk App for AWS installed on their Splunk environment in order to populate several of the dashboards included in the Splunk App for AWS with their data.
+Once the template has been deployed, the user only needs the Splunk Add-on for AWS and Splunk App for AWS installed on their Splunk environment in order to start analyzing AWS data in Splunk.

 Currently the following sourcetypes are supported by the automation templates:
 * ***aws:config***